dstreev/hadoop-cli/README.md

 The file needs to be location in the $HOME/.hdfs-cli directory.
 For example:

+	# If you're using the helper shell script
 	hdfscli -i test

+	# If you're using the java command
+	java -jar hdfs-cli-full-bin.jar -i test

 Will initialize the session with the command(s) in $HOME/.hdfs-cli/test.
 One command per line.